-Wireless access is available throughout and around Drachman Hall via connection to the UAGuest and UAWiFi networks.
-UAGuest is for use by visitors to our campus.
-A temporary user ID and password are texted back to the user for connection to this network.
-Additional information about UAGuest is available here.
-UAWiFi, on the other hand, is a secure and fast wireless network that is available across most of our campus.
+Wireless access is available throughout and around Drachman Hall via connection to UAWiFi, a secure and fast wireless network that is available across most of our campus.
 Partially funded by the Student Technology Fee, it brings wireless access for all students, staff, and faculty on campus.
-Connection to UAWiFi requires authentication using your NetID and password.
-The UAWiFi network, when connected, allows students to access on-campus networked resources that are generally unavailable over the public Internet, such as the libraries and UAccess Student Center.
 Instructions for setting up UAWiFi wireless access can be found here.